WWII-era plane mystery: Who are Eva and Edith?

 A grease pencil signature says "Eva & Edith" and was found on a P-47 Thunderbolt by AirCorps Aviation, who is restoring the plane.

-The specific plane, model P-47 D-23RA, that had the Eva & Edith signatures was completed in 1944 at Republic Aviation's Evansville, Indiana plant, according to the Aircorps website.
+The specific plane, model P-47 D-23RA, that had the Eva & Edith signatures was completed in 1944 at Republic Aviation's Evansville, Indiana plant, according to the AirCorps website.

+But the Eva & Edith wing panel was actually built at the Curtiss-Wright Company in Buffalo, New York.
+Due to high demand, some plane components had to be built in other factories, Sara Zimmerman with AirCorps told CNN.

-Thousands of women worked at the plant as part of the US war effort.
+Thousands of women worked at the plants as part of the US war effort.
+Their work was immortalized as the iconic "Rosie the Riveter."

 "A lot of times, you hear about the folks that flew them, the Aces and the missions they took part in.
 But, often, the folks that went to work here at the home front kind of get a little overlooked, military historian Kenneth Grant told CNN affiliate WFIE.